 See Where The Industry Is Going

 Are there any trends?
-Are certain concepts tanking while others are thriving?
+What concepts are tanking while others are thriving?
 Are there certain locations that are blowing up with food trucks while other locations have yet to even witness a mobile kitchen?

 Sometimes, we get tunnel vision and only focus on our own vision.
 But if you want to be in business for the long haul, you have to monitor where your industry has been, where it currently is and where it’s going, even if you have the same business model and menu throughout your journey.

 Possibly Become An Employee Before An Owner

 This might sound like a stretch to some, especially if you already have enough money to open up a food truck now.
 Or if you want to be your own boss and can’t stand working for others.

 The key behind this step: Getting a feel for the food truck industry.
 You’ll have a better idea of how things are operated, how busy things get, how to better treat your employees and customers, how much time and effort it takes to run a successful business and the list could go on and on.